Read This Before Adding Subscription Payments to WordPress

 1. Your costs.
 Naturally, your prices should be greater than your costs.
 Costs include your salary.
 Factor your time into the equation as if it were an employee’s labor.

 2. Your value.
-Try to quantify what your service does for your customer.
+Try to quantify what your service does for your customers.
 If your subscription saves your customer $1,000/month, charging $10/month for it means you’re leaving money on the table.
-The only way to determine the right threshold is by talking to your customers.

 4. Your markup.
 You’re running a business, so don’t be ashamed to price your service above the value of your personal labor costs.